psycedelicAI/high-security-facility-concept/Concept-Evaluation-Scorecard.md

 Each category is scored on a **1–10 scale**.

-### General interpretation of scores
+### General interpretation
 - **1–2** = Very weak / highly underdeveloped
-- **3–4** = Limited / partially formed
+- **3–4** = Limited / only partly formed
 - **5–6** = Solid but incomplete
 - **7–8** = Strong and well-developed
 - **9** = Exceptional
-- **10** = Outstanding / unusually complete at concept level
+- **10** = Outstanding at concept level

-The final score is not meant to imply perfection or implementation readiness.
-It reflects conceptual strength, coherence, maturity, distinctiveness, and development quality.
+The final score is intended to reflect conceptual quality, internal coherence, distinctiveness, maturity, and structural completeness.

 ---